 Gas-assisted injection molding is an innovative technology developed on the basis of traditional injection molding. .

-Compared with the traditional injection molding method, gas-assisted technology can reduce the weight of parts, speed up the cooling , reduce the clamping force and simplify the mold design, thus it will greatly reduce the cost.
+Compared with the classic injection molding , gas-assisted can lower the weight of parts, speed up the cooling , reduce the clamping force and simplify the mold design, thus it will greatly reduce the cost.

 In terms of product quality, it can eliminate surface shrinkage marks, reduce internal stress and warpage deformation.